 Pennsylvania Medical Malpractice & Your Legal Options

-From cancer misdiagnosis to surgical errors, mistakes are made by health care providers in Pennsylvania all the time.
-According to Pennsylvania medical malpractice statistics, more than 1,500 medical malpractice cases are filed in the State of Pennsylvania every single year with more than 300 of those claims being filed in Philadelphia County alone.
+From cancer misdiagnosis to surgical errors, health care providers in Pennsylvania make mistakes all the time.
+According to the Unified Judicial System of Pennsylvania, more than 1,500 medical malpractice cases are filed in the State of Pennsylvania every single year.
+More than 300 of those claims are filed in Philadelphia County alone.

-Fortunately, PA medical malpractice laws provide a way for victims of medical negligence and their families to seek compensation for the damages that they’ve incurred as a result of medical negligence.
+Fortunately, Pennsylvania’s medical malpractice laws provide a way for victims of medical negligence and their families to seek compensation for the damages that they’ve incurred as a result of medical negligence.

-We serve clients throughout the Greater Philadelphia Area from our offices in Philadelphia, PA including those seeking legal representation in:
+We serve clients throughout the Greater Philadelphia Area from our offices in Philadelphia, PA, including injured patients seeking legal representation in: